jjmontesl/ddd/README.md

 - Treat operations as if they modified the object (many operations currently return a copy of the object but this will change for performance and consistency reasons).
   Use copy() explicitly for copying an object.
+Modifying in place is also necessary for objects that keep references to other objects.
 - Access to metadata (`extra`, `.get`...) and propagation to children may change.
 - Usage will gravitate towards a Node hierarchy where each node has a transform (currently only DDDInstance objects have a transform and all other geometries are